dominikkempa/psascan/README.md

 1. The maximum size of input text is 1TiB (2^40 bytes).
 2. The current implementation supports only inputs over byte alphabet.
 3. Only texts not containing bytes with value 255 are handled correctly.
-The 255-bytes can be removed from the input text using the tool located in the directory aux/delete-sentinel-bytes/ of this package.
+The bytes with value 255 can be removed from the input using the tool located in the directory aux/delete-sentinel-bytes/ of this package.
 4. The current internal-memory suffix sorting algorithm used internally in pSAscan works only if the input text is split into segments of size at most 2GiB each.
 Therefore, pSAscan will fail,